News

 The Indian speedster played three Tests out of five.

-Amid the white-ball euphoria, if a five-match Test series still brings fond memories across the faces of fans, it must have been very special.
-And it was!
-The Anderson Tendulkar Trophy, which was concluded in the early phases of August 2025 will go down as one of the best Test series between England and India.
-Each of the five Tests went to the last day, which speaks volumes of the skills which were on display.
-It was in this series that Joe Root went past some of the legends in terms of Test runs, and stands behind only Sachin Tendulkar.
+Amid the white-ball euphoria, if a five-match Test series still brings fond memories across the faces of fans, it must have been special.
+And such was the Anderson-Tendulkar Trophy 2025, which concluded in early August.
+Each of the five Tests went to the last day, which speaks volumes about the skills on display by both England and India.
+Though the series was drawn after India’s magnificent victory at The Oval in the fifth Test, the rivalry throughout the series kept the spark alive.
+It was in this series that Joe Root went past some of the legends in the number of Test runs and stands behind only Sachin Tendulkar.

 In a recent podcast, England batter Joe Root spoke about the challenges of facing Bumrah.
 Out of the three matches Bumrah played, the English managed to win two.
 Root revealed that the way the English batters approached Bumrah was impressive to be a part of.
-He regarded Bumrah as one of the best bowlers in the world, and also went on to state the technicalities he brings to the table.
+He regarded the pacer as one of the best bowlers in the world, and also went on to state the technicalities which he brings to the table.

-Joe Root On England’s Plans Against Jasprit Bumrah
+Joe Root On England’s Plans Against Jasprit Bumrah in ENG vs IND Tests

 ALSO READ: